parental-mental-health

 For instance, a child whose parent suffers from severe depression may learn to perceive the world as a threatening and unpredictable place, resulting in increased anxiety levels and depressive symptoms in the child.

-Parenting Style and Child Mental Health
+Parenting Style And Child Mental Health

 There’s a significant correlation between parenting style and child mental health.
 Studies have shown that different parenting styles – authoritarian, authoritative, permissive, and neglectful – can have varied effects on children’s mental health.

-Authoritarian parenting, characterized by high demands and low responsiveness, often leads to children with low self-esteem and higher levels of depression.
+Authoritarian parenting, characterised by high demands and low responsiveness, often leads to children with low self-esteem and higher levels of depression.
 Conversely, authoritative parenting, which balances high demands with high responsiveness, tends to foster children with better mental health outcomes, displaying higher self-esteem and lower rates of mental health issues.

 For instance, a child raised in an authoritative environment, where open communication and understanding are encouraged, is likely to have better coping mechanisms and resilience in face of life’s challenges.